intel-analytics/ipex-llm/python/llm/example/llama/README.md

 pip install bigdl-llm[all]
 pip install protobuf==3.20.0
 ```
-Please note that `protobuf==3.20.0` is for Huggingface `transformers` tokenizer for Llama family model.
+Please note that `protobuf==3.20.0` is for HuggingFace `transformers` tokenizer for Llama family model.

 ## Run Example
 ```bash